Please Note:

 Conduct of Quality Assurance/Quality Improvement Activities for IRB Operation

 The Dean of Research, as the Institutional Official and through appropriate mechanisms, will monitor and review the processes and procedures of the IRB, including this document, to ensure effectiveness, efficiency, and compliance with both Federal Regulations and the Cal Poly Policy for the Use of Human Subjects in Research.
-The Cal Poly Office of Research and Economic Development will conduct investigations and audits of ongoing research when the IRB directs an audit to be conducted or a complaint or allegation of non-compliance is received.
+The Cal Poly Division of Research will conduct investigations and audits of ongoing research when the IRB directs an audit to be conducted or a complaint or allegation of non-compliance is received.

 Board Member Appointment